 To test if silicone mold putty cure was inhibited on polymer clay I ran a little test on both raw and cured clay.
 And I used both Amazing Mold Putty and Easy Mold.

 I cut out a circle of every brand of polymer clay that I had on hand and arranged them on a ceramic tile.
 I used Sculpey Original, Super Sculpey, Sculpey III, Premo, Souffle, Kato Polyclay, Cernit, Fimo Soft, and Pardo.
-All colors tested were white except for Super Sculpey (which is flesh colored) and the Cernit and Pardo which I only had in translucent.
+All colors tested were white except for Super Sculpey (which is a pinkish-beige color) and the Cernit and Pardo which I only had in translucent.
 I then mixed up some Amazing Mold Putty and some Easy Mold and put a little ball of the uncured mold putty on the uncured polymer clay circle.
 Then I waited for them to cure (about 30 minutes or a bit more).
 I ran the same test on cured circles of the same polymer clays.

 |Unbaked Clay||Baked Clay|